norahellstadius/Project_Droid/README.md

 }' > jira_credentials.json
 ```

-# Project Organization
+## Project Organization

-After adding the credentials, the project should follow this structure:
+After adding the credentials, the folder structure should look like the following:

 ```
 ├── secrets